RCODI/2015blueironhack-29835738829/README.md

 ## Introduction
 This is my first submission for the 2015 Blue Ironhack.
 Currently, my project uses Bootstrap (page layout and design), the Google Maps API, ((to display apartments in the future), and D3.js (to display an Aster Plot, which will be used to display a weighted score of a given apartment).
 This submission will serve as a basic skeleton of what is to come in my following submissions.

+##Keywords
-Keywords: IronHack, D3.js, HTML5, CSS3, Bootstrap, Data.gov, Cliamte Data Online, JavaScript, safe, green, resident, apartment, Lafayette, Indiana, Purdue
+IronHack, D3.js, HTML5, CSS3, Bootstrap, Data.gov, Cliamte Data Online, JavaScript, safe, green, resident, apartment, Lafayette, Indiana, Purdue

-Author:
+##Author
 Marlo Delatorre (mtorre0157)